 Given this scenario, the major concern for agriculture sector is finding ways to produce more food with the declining share of water resource.
 More sustainable and resilient agriculture to support food production is required.
 Investments for water and food security in the region are needed to provide farmers and farming communities with a viable economic future.

-This workshop will review current initiatives toward sustainable water resource management for food security in Southeast Asia in order to distill needs and gaps that research and development, capacity building, and knowledge management may address.
-An umbrella program that could serve as a platform for collaboration across participating institutions and other partners working in Southeast Asia is hoped to be developed.
+This workshop reviewed current initiatives toward sustainable water resource management for food security in Southeast Asia in order to distill needs and gaps that research and development, capacity building, and knowledge management may address.
+An umbrella program that could serve as a platform for collaboration across participating institutions and other partners working in Southeast Asia was hoped to be developed.

 - Take stock of research, policy, and initiatives, along with institutional interests, towards sustainable water resource management systems for food security in ASEAN / SEAMEO member countries;

 - Identify needs and gaps that research and development, capacity building, and knowledge management need to address toward sustainable water resource management systems for food security in ASEAN / SEAMEO member countries; and

 - Propose an umbrella program that will provide a platform for and strengthen coordination, networking, and collaboration in research and development, capacity building, and knowledge management toward sustainable water resource management for food security in the Southeast Asian region.